-3.5.1 Academic support and resources
+3.5.1 Academic Support and Resources

-The Academic Advising Center [48] provides a staff of committed professionals who provide both academic orientation and advisement.
-As made available online on the college's website, students are able to find a New Student Guidebook [49] (which documents a wealth of resources, programs, and activities), and specialized support for freshmen (including the Freshman Advising Program [50] and the opportunity to join learning communities through the Freshman Year Initiative [51]), a guide for Transfer Students [52], and options to see advisors through walk-ins, by appointment, and via Skype, with evening and weekend availability.
-Data on student interactions is provided in Section 4.1.4.
+The Academic Advising Center [47] consists of a staff of committed professionals who provide both academic orientation and advisement.
+As made available online on the College's website, students are able to find a New Student Guidebook (Appendix J.15), which documents resources, programs, activities, and specialized support for freshmen (e.g., Freshman Advising Program [48] and Freshman Year Initiative [49]) and transfer students [50], as well as options to see advisors (walk-ins, by appointment, and via Skype), including during evening hours and weekends.
+Data on student interactions with advisors and the Academic Advising Center is provided in Section 4.1.4.

-The Academic Support Center [53] houses several academic support services for the general student body.
-This includes: content tutoring [54] in Accounting, Business, Economics, Linguistics, Psychology, Chemistry, Physics and foreign languages; workshops on improving presentation and study skills [55]; The Writing Center [56]; a Math Lab; a Testing Center; and support for students who need to improve their academic literacy.
+The Academic Support Center [51] houses several academic support services for the general student body.
+These include content tutoring [52] in Accounting, Business, Economics, Linguistics, Psychology, Chemistry, Physics, and foreign languages; workshops on improving presentation and study skills [53]; The Writing Center [54]; a Math Lab; a Testing Center; and support for students who need to improve their academic literacy.

-The Benjamin S. Rosenthal Library [57] serves as a hub for research, campus activities, speaking events, student learning, and access to a robust collection of scholarly books, journals, articles, and media titles.
-(The Library's Chaney-Goodman-Schwerner clock tower, pictured on the cover of this report, is named for three civil rights workers who lost their lives in the Freedom Summer of 1964.)
-In addition to the Library's own collection, students and faculty are provided access to other titles through several Inter-Library Loan [58] and CUNY-wide Inter-Campus Loan Services [59].
-The inventory of Library holdings is summarized in Appendix E.13 [A143], and includes nearly 900,000 physical books and over 100,000 serial titles available electronically.
-The Music Library [60] and Art Library [61] provide supplementary resources.
+The Benjamin S. Rosenthal Library [55] serves as a hub for research, campus activities, speaking events, student learning, and access to a robust collection of scholarly books, journals, articles, and media titles.
+(The Library's Chaney-Goodman-Schwerner Clock Tower, pictured on the cover of this report, is named for three civil rights workers who lost their lives in the Freedom Summer of 1964.)
+In addition to the Library's own collection, students and faculty are provided access to other titles through several Inter-Library Loan [56] and CUNY-wide Inter-Campus Loan Services [57].
+The inventory of Library holdings is summarized in Appendix E.13, and includes nearly 900,000 physical books and more than 100,000 serial titles available electronically.
+The Music Library [58] and Art Library [59] provide supplementary resources.

-The Godwin-Ternbach Museum [62] and the Kupferberg Center for the Arts [63] provide resources, learning venues, and entertainment in the arts, music, theater and dance, and humanities to Queens College and the community at-large.
+The Godwin-Ternbach Museum [60] and the Kupferberg Center for the Arts [61] provide resources, learning venues, and entertainment in the arts, music, theatre and dance, and humanities to Queens College and the community at large.

-3.5.2 Support for diverse communities
+3.5.2 Support for Diverse Communities

-To meet the different needs of distinct populations and communities, QC offers a variety of student support services and programs, each with staff who offer support and advising to our students.
-Support services range from programs committed to enhancing access to the College and assisting students in meeting the academic rigor of their programs of study, described below, to the Office of Honors and Scholarships [64], a vibrant Honors community housing the Macaulay Honors College at Queens College and various honors and fellowship programs.
+To meet the needs of distinct populations and communities, QC offers a variety of student support services and programs, each with staff who offer support and advising to our students.
+Support services range from programs committed to enhancing access to the College and assisting students in meeting the academic rigor of their programs of study, described below, to the Office of Honors and Scholarships [62], a vibrant Honors community housing the Macaulay Honors College at Queens College and various honors and fellowship programs.